Offerings – Phei Phei

 Untitled tea bags (strange fruit)

-28th September - 18th October 2014
+28th September - 18th October 2014tea bags, robe and cotton string

 slot a window at the edge of Sydney's gallery precinct